graemegilmourbates/webpp/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open issues to discuss any features you would like to change, or see added.
 If anyone would like to contribute or has suggestions let me know.
 I can be reached at graeme.gilmour.bates@gmail.com

 ## License